rybesh/indexing/Readme.md

 This is just a simple example of how to prepare documents for indexing by tokenizing and (optionally) conflating, removing stop words, and stemming.
+See [http://rybesh.github.com/indexing/](http://rybesh.github.com/indexing/).